dechavezv/Hoffman2_Notes/README.md

 1. **Programs that use java** like GATK use a lot of virtual memory.
 You can solve this by increasing the virtual memory with the command `h_vmem=`.
 Because the virtual memory is a space that you shared with other users keep in mind that increasing the virtual memory too much, will harm other users.
-To avoid memory issues with other users you can get a whole node for your job with: \
+To avoid memory issues with other users you can get a whole node for your job with `exclusive`.
-`exclusive`.
 Your header should look something like this `qrsh -l highmem,highp,exclusive,h_rt=48:00:00`

 2. **When you paralilize your jobs** (Thanks kirk's lab for the info !!!).
-When you include `-pe`, every independent job has its own virtual memory, so one posible solution is to include in the header of your script an specific amount of virtual memory with `h_vmem=`. \
+When you include `-pe`, every independent job has its own virtual memory, so one posible solution is to include in the header of your script an specific amount of virtual memory with `h_vmem=`.
 This amount should be at least the sum of the virtual memmory of all the independet ones.
 One easy fix, sugested by Jazlyn from kirk's lab, is to request a h_vmem equal to the product of h_data times the number of slots requested.

 **IMPORTANT** Regardless if you add in your script header `h_vmem=`, every job has its own virtual memory.
 You can find out what is the amount of virtual memory \
 of job by typing: